-My Advertising Agency Survival Guide.
-2020 Version.
+The Advertising Agency Survival Guide.
+2022 “Recession” Version.

-Plus, this is not short and sweet.
+Plus, this article is not short and sweet.
 You will actually have to read all of it.
 OK, it is sweet.

 Two Quick & Very Important Points.

 How long will the shit-storm last?
+I am talking about the inevitable/impending reduction in client spending.

 Like you, I have no clue when any semblance of normality will return.
 I have to assume it will.
 Plan accordingly.